orsinium/notes/notes-go/gostring.md

-# How yo use GoString in Go
+# How to use GoString in Go

-The package [fmt](https://pkg.go.dev/fmt) defines [GoStringer](https://pkg.go.dev/fmt#GoStringer) interface with the following documentation:
+The package [fmt](https://pkg.go.dev/fmt) defines [GoStringer](https://pkg.go.dev/fmt#GoStringer) interface, and I think it doesn't have recognition it deserves.
+According to the documentation:

-> GoStringer is implemented by any value that has a GoString method, which defines the Go syntax for that value.
-The GoString method is used to print values passed as an operand to a %#v format.
+> GoStringer is implemented by any value that has a `GoString` method, which defines the Go syntax for that value.
+The `GoString` method is used to print values passed as an operand to a `%#v` format.

-What that means is that you can implement `GoString() string` method on any of your types, and it will be called when the object of this type is formatted using `%#v`.
+That means that you can implement `GoString() string` method on any of your types, and it will be called when the object of this type is formatted using `%#v`.
 And the purpose of this is to return a representation of the object in Go-syntax.

 ## Example

 The [errors.New](https://pkg.go.dev/errors#New) returns an `error`.
 But since `error` is just an interface, it, in fact, returns a private struct that satisfies the interface.
-And indeed, if we print the result with `%#v` flag, we'll see this struct, including all private fields:
+And indeed, if we print the result with the `%#v` flag, we'll see this struct, including all private fields:

 ```go
 func main() {